 Why Love This Recipe

-If you have picky eaters in your family then make this dish fun and customizable by letting everyone build their own bag (BYOB)!
+If you have picky eaters in your family (like I do!) then make this dish fun and customizable by letting everyone build their own bag (BYOB)!
 Not only is this meal more flavorful than a large pot seafood boil but it’s also extremely simple to prepare – just drop everything into a single bag, bake and voila – dinner is ready!
 And did I mention the easy cleanup?!?

 And let’s not forget how expensive seafood boils can be when ordering takeout.
 I promise if you make this boil the only difference you’ll notice is the extra change in your pocket.
 Well, it’ll probably taste better too!